Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Formalism

-where the $\tilde{d}(f,t)$ is the Fourier transformation of detector output $s(t)$ computed in an interval $[t-\tau/2,t+\tau/2]$. $\gamma_{\mu}$ is an overlap function of the detector network for $\mu$ basis \cite{Allen_ORF} and its multiplication shows up as detector response of the signal.
+$\gamma_{\mu}$ is an overlap function of the detector network for the basis $\mu$ \cite{Allen_ORF} and its multiplication appears as the detector response of the signal.
 In the weak signal approximation and assuming no cross-correlated noise between detectors, the covariance matrix of \ac{CSD} can be approximated as a diagonal matrix \cite{Romano_2017} given by